Investors to get taste of new China via Shenzhen trading link

-The debut in November of the landmark Stock Connect trading platform between Hong Kong and Shanghai, although marred by technical problems and tepid volume, has been hailed by foreign funds as a positive step forward in the opening-up of China’s capital account.
+The debut in November of the landmark Stock Connect trading platform between Hong Kong and Shanghai, although marred by technical problems, has been hailed by foreign funds as a fundamental step in the opening up of China’s capital account.

-Officials at the China Securities Regulatory Commission have said creating an investment channel into fast-growing Shenzhen, which hosts China’s version of the U.S. Nasdaq and ranks in the top 10 exchanges globally by market capitalization, is the next move, and Hong Kong stock exchange chief Charles Li said on Tuesday he expected a Hong Kong-Shenzhen leg to launch this year.
+Officials at the China Securities Regulatory Commission have said creating an investment channel into fast-growing Shenzhen, which hosts China’s version of the U.S. Nasdaq and ranks in the top 10 exchanges globally by market capitalisation, is the next move.

+Industry insiders say an announcement is imminent of a start date for Shenzhen, which they expect in the first half of this year, although sources at the Shenzhen stock exchange say nothing has been formally approved.

-“Investors would love to see Shenzhen come online,” said Nick Ronalds, head of equities at the Asia Securities Industry and Financial Markets Association.
+“Investors would love to see Shenzhen come online,” said Nick Ronalds, head of equities at the Asia Securities and Investments Financial Markets Association.
 “Shenzhen is home to smaller, newer, more exciting companies.”

-Industry insiders expect an announcement to that effect in the first half, although sources at the Shenzhen stock exchange say nothing has been formally approved.

-Shenzhen, a metropolis of 14 million within commuting distance of Hong Kong, is best known for being at the center of Deng Xiaoping’s 1980s experiment with capitalism.
+Shenzhen, a metropolis of 14 millions within commuting distance of Hong Kong, is best known for being at the centre of Deng Xiaoping’s 1980s experiment with capitalism.

 That could attract foreign funds wary of investing in the state-owned financial giants that dominate larger rival Shanghai, said Ding Yuan, an accounting professor at China Europe International Business School in Shanghai who also runs a hedge fund.